You need to be prepared for the following expenses while studying at EvCC.

 * Tuition listed above is based on studying 12 credits per quarter of academic classes only.
 Immigration requires that students study at least 12 credits per quarter.
 Intensive English Program, levels 1 and 2, will be required to take 18 credits.
 All students, regardless of the type of courses being taken, will be charged other fees such as a lab fee and parking fee, depending on their use.
 Tuition is due at the time of registration.

 ** Cost listed reflects living in a 4 bedroom apartment with a 3 quarter lease in on-campus housing (Cedar Hall).
 Cost of meal plan not included.
+This works out to be $912 per month.
 If you maintain a 3.3 GPA (grade point average), you could earn up to $1,200 discount, if you sign a 12 month lease.
+This works out to be $670 per month.

 ***Personal/Miscellaneous expenses reflect about $115 per month.
 Depending on your lifestyle, personal expenses may change.